denten-books/plain-text/main.md

 refer to assumptions "by which certain social group exercise and maintain control over others.  [@eagleton1983, 15-47].
 Is it possible to reduce literature to "good literature" otherwise?
 To have personal tastes or to study quality empirically, is different form the project of asserting quality.
+But I dont think the ideology can be gotten to through the analysis of content alone.

 #### Plain text textuality, poetics
 Sharing the prejudice for aesthetic reading with my colleagues, I would rather